WATCH THESE PRESENTATIONS FOR FREE!

-ER&L will be broadcasting these keynote speakers from the 14th Annual Electronic Resources and Libraries Conference.
-Check out these excellent sessions you can watch for free and sign up for access!
+ER&L will be broadcasting these sessions from the 14th Annual Electronic Resources and Libraries Conference.
+Check out these excellent sessions via the links below during the presentation times:

 Siva Vaidhyanathan will be returning to kick off ER&L 2019.
 He has a new book out this year Antisocial Media: How Facebook Disconnects Us and Undermines Democracy.
 Watch Siva’s closing keynote from 2018 about his book.